JanuaryLabs/serverize/src/pages/guides/node.md

 - Automating Deployments with CI/CD
 - Takeaways

+### TL;DR

+Use `npx serverize setup bun` to auto configure your Node.js project.
+Continue if you'd like to understand the steps in more detail and customize the setup further.

 ### Project Structure

 Once you've finished adding the required files, your project should look like this: